 the incident.
 For example, you can use the pre-defined User/Group

-or user groups, or the SaaS Application Usage report to see which
+user groups, or the SaaS Application Usage report to see which users

 To enforce user- and group-based policies, the firewall must